Advising & Counseling Center

-The rights and responsibilities delegated to the student government association may be revoked by the community college if rights are abused or responsibilities are not met, including the violation of college policies.
-The community college has established staff positions in the Division of Student Affairs to facilitate the activities and operations of Student Government and other student groups.
+The rights and responsibilities delegated to the student government association may be revoked by the community college if rights are abused, responsibilities are not met, or college policies are violated.
+The community college has established staff positions through the Dean of Students Office to facilitate the activities and operations of Student Government and other student groups.

 To assist Campus Police in returning lost textbooks, students should record some identification or contact information or in the book.
 Please note: Students should confirm they have purchased the correct textbooks before recording any information in the book.

 All traffic accidents that occur on campus must be reported to the Campus Police as soon as possible 401-825-2000.
 Police officers patrol the campus on foot and with patrol vehicles and should be summoned to the scene of any accident.
 A report to police will allow the officers to call for the assistance of rescue, fire and additional police personnel.
 Any person who leaves the scene and fails to report an accident will be subject to the same penalties under Rhode Island Motor Vehicle Laws and will be referred to the Dean of Students Office.